pzavolinsky/Autocore/README.md

 Autocore hides most of the complexity required to setup an IoC container for dependency injection.
 This section introduces the most important concepts of Autocore and how to take advantage of its declarative design.

-**Disclaimer**: thorughout this text I refer to *service* in the sense of a contract that a component implements.
+**Disclaimer**: throughout this text I refer to *service* in the sense of a contract that a component implements.
 In other words, you should read *service* as a synonym of *interface* and avoid the confusion with the other type of services (e.g. REST, SOAP, WCF, etc.).

 #### Interfaces
 The magic behind Autocore's automatic component registration are three marker interfaces, namely: